happyjeffery88/AFBlegal/TermsOfService.md

   - Exploiting or attempting to exploit vulnerabilities in the Bot.
   - Violating intellectual property rights by copying or reverse-engineering the Bot's code or features.

-Failure to comply with these guidelines may result in suspension or termination of your access to the Bot and potential **legal action.**
+Failure to comply with these guidelines may result in suspension or termination of your access to the Bot and potential **legal action** including:
+  - Issuance of a cease-and-desist order.
+  - Filing of a lawsuit for damages, intellectual property infringement, or other legal violations.
+  - Immediate termination or restriction of access to the Bot without notice.
+  - Seeking injunctive relief or other legal remedies to prevent further violations.

 4. Intellectual Property and Legal Action
 All code, features, designs, and intellectual property associated with Asian Farming Bank are the sole property of its developers.
 You are prohibited from:
-  Reproducing, copying, or redistributing any part of the Bot's code or functionality.
+  - Reproducing, copying, or redistributing any part of the Bot's code or functionality.
-  Creating derivative works or similar bots based on Asian Farming Bank without explicit written permission.
+  - Creating derivative works or similar bots based on Asian Farming Bank without explicit written permission.

 Legal Actions:
 Any unauthorized reproduction, copying, or reverse engineering of the Bot's code or features may result in legal action, including but not   limited to:
-  Issuance of a cease and desist letter.
+  - Issuance of a cease and desist letter.
-  Filing of a lawsuit for damages, injunctive relief, and attorney fees.
+  - Filing of a lawsuit for damages, injunctive relief, and attorney fees.

-  We reserve the right to take necessary legal action against any individual or entity violating our intellectual property rights.
+**We reserve the right to take necessary legal action against any individual or entity violating our intellectual property rights.**

 5. User-Generated Content
 When interacting with the Bot, you may provide user-generated content (e.g., commands, messages).
 By using the Bot:
-  You grant us a non-exclusive, royalty-free license to process and log such content to provide and improve the Bot's services.
+  - You grant us a non-exclusive, royalty-free license to process and log such content to provide and improve the Bot's services.
-  You agree that you are solely responsible for any content submitted and that it complies with Discord's and our policies.
+  - You agree that you are solely responsible for any content submitted and that it complies with Discord's and our policies.

 6. Data Collection and Privacy
 Asian Farming Bank collects and processes limited user data as described in our Privacy Policy.
 This data includes, but is not limited to:
-  Discord User IDs, Server IDs, and messages required for the Bot’s functionality.
+  - Discord User IDs, Server IDs, and messages required for the Bot’s functionality.
-  Usage logs, such as command inputs and error reports.
+  - Usage logs, such as command inputs and error reports.
-  We do not sell or share user data with third parties, except where required by law or necessary for the Bot's operation.
+  - We do not sell or share user data with third parties, except where required by law or necessary for the Bot's operation.

-7. Liability Disclaimer
+8. Liability Disclaimer
 The Bot is provided "as is" and "as available."
 While we strive to ensure reliable performance, we do not guarantee that:
-  The Bot will be error-free or uninterrupted.
+  - The Bot will be error-free or uninterrupted.
-  The Bot will meet your specific expectations or requirements.
+  - The Bot will meet your specific expectations or requirements.
-  To the fullest extent permitted by law, we disclaim all liability for damages arising from the use of the Bot.
+  - To the fullest extent permitted by law, we disclaim all liability for damages arising from the use of the Bot.

-8. Modifications and Updates
+9. Modifications and Updates
 We may modify these Terms and the Bot’s functionality at any time without prior notice.
 Any updates to the Terms will be posted at https://discord.gg/fAphPbSqKE.
 Continued use of the Bot constitutes acceptance of any changes.

-9. Termination
+10. Termination
 We reserve the right to suspend or terminate your access to Asian Farming Bank for:
-  Violating these Terms or Discord’s policies.
+  - Violating these Terms or Discord’s policies.
-  Misusing the Bot or engaging in harmful activities.
+  - Misusing the Bot or engaging in harmful activities.
-  Actions that compromise the integrity, security, or operation of the Bot.
+  - Actions that compromise the integrity, security, or operation of the Bot.

+Termination may occur without prior notice at our discretion.
+In cases of severe or repeated violations, we reserve the right to pursue formal **legal action** against the offending party.
+Legal actions may include, but are not limited to:
+  - Filing a lawsuit for damages caused.
+  - Issuing a cease-and-desist order to halt further violations.
+  - Seeking injunctive relief or other legal remedies in court to protect our rights and the Bot's integrity.

+Your continued use of the Bot signifies your agreement to these Terms, including the potential for legal consequences in the event of a violation.

-10. Contact Information
+12. Contact Information
 For questions, concerns, or support, contact us at:

 Email: afbotdev@gmail.com